Table of Contents

 Finishing

-Once installation is finished CRI will take care of all actions required to make your system bootable and you'll be presented with results of system initialization.
-If everything went fine you'll just need to umount all filesystems and reboot.
+Once the installation is complete, CRI will take care of all the actions required to make your system bootable, and you'll be presented with the results of the system initialization.
+If everything went well, you'll just need to umount all file systems and reboot.